getreu/tp-note/doc/source/tp-note--manual.md

 Markup languages like *Markdown* [^1] are perfectly suited for fast note-taking.
-Type your notes with your favourite text editor and observe live the rendered text in you web browser.
+Type your notes with your favourite text editor and observe live the rendered text in your web browser.

 _Tp-Note_ helps you to quickly get started writing notes with its powerful template system.
 If you like to keep your notes next to your files and you care